kimjoar/writings/testing-js.md

 This is highly reusable and very easy to test.
 And it does *one* thing.

-In the beginning it feels like the wrong thing to do.
+In the beginning this feels like the wrong thing to do.
 To solve all the four aspects of the first example, we will end up with far more than 9 lines of code.
 But the important aspect is thinking 3k lines ahead.
 At some point you will have so many reusable bits of code that developing